algorithmiaio/api-docs/source/includes/_bounties.md

 #### Pledging to a Bounty

 In order to incentivize algorithm developers to develop an algorithm that fulfills your bounty, you can pledge between $10 and $10,000 USD to the solution.
-Bounties offered with a montary value are far more likely to interest algorithm developers.
+Bounties offered with a monetary value are far more likely to interest algorithm developers.

 Pledging a bounty will start a 60-day countdown on your bounties page, and if your bounty is not fulfilled within those 60 days you will have the choice of either receiving a refund or renewing your bounty pledge.
 Algorithmia collects a 20% fee when you pledge a bounty.
 Bounties may be pledged in USD, Algorithmia credits, or both.